fourviere/fourviere-podcast/README.md

 ### Content Ownership:

 Creators retain ownership and control over their podcast content.
 They are not beholden to a platform or network's terms and conditions.

+# How to run the application

+## Prerequisite

+Nodejs and Rust should be installed in your machine

+## Make it working

+- Clone the repository
+- Run `npm install` from the project's root folder
+- Run `npm run dev` from the projects root folder